hbrown1994/Heretic/README.md

 methodology that interacts with human improvisers in real-time. *Heretic* is trained on my approach to improvisation, but through its interactions with a human performer, *Heretic*’s own improvisational voice and modes of musical expression emerge.

+I do not support this software for others to use, but provide this here as information for the community.
+Please feel free to borrow my code and use it as you wish.

 ## Publications

 [Master's Thesis in Digital Musics at Dartmouth College](https://drive.google.com/file/d/1R9I8bsYqph7L5Bzq_UdAluALixjJHP77/view?usp=drive_link)